Dasharo/docs/docs/variants/msi_z690/hcl.md

     __NOTE__: Since we cannot extend following list based on automatic Dasharo HCL reports parsing until [this
     issue](https://github.com/Dasharo/dasharo-issues/issues/462) would be
-    addresed we decided to not update GPU HCL ourselves.
-We will merge PRs to GPU HCL, if following criteria would be addresed:
+    addressed we decided to not update GPU HCL ourselves.
+We will merge PRs to GPU HCL, if following criteria would be addressed:

     * Card has to be installed on main metal 16x slot, and there shouldn't be any other GPU except Intel integrated one if non-F CPU.
-    * Confirmation than Dasharo splash screen and Firmware menues were working.
+    * Confirmation than Dasharo splash screen and Firmware menus were working.
     * Actual GPU chip (PCI Vendor ID / Device ID).
     * Video Card model (Subsystem Vendor ID / Device ID).
     * Option ROM version.